eshita2210/dice-challenge/README.md

 # Feature
 The website simulates a dice game challenge where on every refresh both dice are thrown and a random dice face is generated for both players.
 <br>
+<ul><li>Developed a interactive dice game using HTML, CSS, and JavaScript.</li>
+<li>Implemented game logic to simulate rolling dice and determining winners based on dice values.</li>
+<li>Designed responsive user interface with CSS for a visually appealing experience.</li>
+<li>Utilized JavaScript event handling for user interactions and game outcomes.</li></ul>

 <b>The player with larger Dice wins!</b>